 18 Lizards in White Sands

-Wildlife is hard to come by at White Sands National Monument, which features sparse tree cover, a few shrubs, and white sand for as far as the eye can see.
+Wildlife is hard to come by at White Sands National Park, which features sparse tree cover, a few shrubs, and white sand for as far as the eye can see.
 But I managed to find one of the park’s few animals – the bleached earless lizard.
 He’s white with an aqua-colored tail.
 Can you see him hiding in these dead branches?

 17 Bald and golden eagles in Alaska